SyedTauhidUllahShah/QuaRUM/README.md

 # QuaRUM

-A research-oriented framework for automatically extracting UML domain models from natural language requirements using Qualitative Data Analysis (QDA) and Retrieval-Augmented Generation (RAG).
+A framework for automatically extracting UML domain models from natural language requirements using Qualitative Data Analysis (QDA) and Retrieval-Augmented Generation (RAG).

 ## Overview

-QuaRUM (Qualitative Data Analysis-Based Retrieval Augmented UML Domain Model) applies qualitative data analysis techniques from grounded theory (open coding, axial coding, and selective coding) in combination with large language models to analyze requirements documents and produce coherent domain models.
-By integrating retrieval-augmentation, QuaRUM grounds each modeling decision in source text, enhancing accuracy and reducing hallucinations.
+QuaRUM (Qualitative Data Analysis-Based Retrieval Augmented UML Domain Model) implements the three-phase coding process from grounded theory (open coding, axial coding, and selective coding) with large language models to analyze requirements documents.
+The framework uses retrieval augmentation to ground each modeling decision in source text, improving accuracy and reducing hallucinations.

 The framework extracts:
 - Classes, interfaces, and enumerations